RRemelgado/firemap/README.md

 ### Requirements.
 <p align="justify">
-When installed, the package will also install needed dependencies.
-However, given the algorithm uses GEE, some configuration work is inposed on the user.
-Specifically, one should follow the <a href="https://www.earthdatascience.org/tutorials/intro-google-earth-engine-python-api/">GEE api configuration tutorial<a/> to setup access to data and computational resources.
+Given this algorithm uses GEE, some configuration work is inposed on the user.
+Specifically, one should follow the <a href="https://www.earthdatascience.org/tutorials/intro-google-earth-engine-python-api/">GEE api configuration tutorial<a/>, which grants access to data and computational resources.
 </p>

 <br>

 ### Desclaimer
 <p align="justify">
-Note: the algorithm was designed to download data with a maximum resolution of 1-km, which is limited by the quota imposed by GEE on the size of files that can be directly downloaded after processing.
-Applying this algorithm at finer resolutions will require changes to the gee_download() function.
+At present, the algorithm works with arrays at a 1-km resolution, limited by: 1) GEE quotas on direct downloads, 2) memory requirements.
+Applying this algorithm at finer resolutions will require manual changes.
 </p>